Jimmy Kimmel Live!: Jay Leno parody

 Following similar remarks to more questions, Kimmel closed the segment with this comment: "Listen, Jay.
 Conan and I have children.
 All you have to take care of is cars!
 We have lives to lead here!
 You've got eight hundred million dollars!
 For God's sakes, leave our shows alone!"
-Leno never fought back and accepted the bit as comedy (he ascribed it as Kimmel attempting to score some publicity), but Leno's producer, Debbie Vickers, was furious.
+Leno never fought back and accepted the bit as comedy (he described it as Kimmel attempting to score some publicity), but Leno's producer, Debbie Vickers, was furious.

 Kimmel discussed the appearance during an interview with Marc Maron for the latter's podcast in 2012.
 Kimmel stated that he felt O'Brien was not given a proper chance, but that he was also motivated by his own history with Leno.
 According to Kimmel, Leno had some years prior been in serious discussions with ABC about the possibility of jumping ship from NBC.
 During this period, Leno initiated a friendship with Kimmel, wanting to ensure that they would be on good terms if the move was made.
 (Under that scenario, Leno would have taken Kimmel's time slot and become his lead-in.)
 However, after Leno made the arrangement to remain at NBC, "those conversations were gone," according to Kimmel.
 Realizing that Leno's relationship with him had been artificial, Kimmel felt "worked over", reasoning that Leno was using the ABC discussions as a bargaining tactic to try to get his old job back.